petervenables/cypher-py/Readme.md

   methods that my daughter and I worked on together while she was watching Gravity Falls.
 It was a great opportunity to work through algorithms with her and I have subsequently returned to the code to re-implement and extend this work.
-I'm aware there are other (and better) cypher implementations (see James Lyons: https://github.com/jameslyons/pycipher) but this is my project for my benefit.
+I'm aware there are other (and better) Python cypher implementations (see James Lyons: https://github.com/jameslyons/pycipher) but this is my project for my benefit.